maryna-k/ios-orderme-xcuitest/README.md

-# HSU iOS Orderme app
+# OrderMe - POS Restaurant iOS App
+It was exclusively built for Engneious University specifically for  XCUITest Course